Types of Museum & Library Collaborations

 3. One facility and a Blending of the Institutions

-Newark Public Library that was begun by John Cotton Dana in 1902.
+-A wonderful example of this is the Newark Public Library that was begun by John Cotton Dana in 1902.

 -His belief was that the museum and library should work together as one entity by placing books and related objects together.